rh-jmc-team/openjdk8-jfr-compat/README.md

 # openjdk8-jfr-compat
 A JFR compatibility API for OpenJDK 8.
-JFR support is provided through the resulting jar, jfr-compat-1.0-SNAPSHOT.jar, that contains JFR OpenJDK 11 classes with empty implementations.
+The resulting jar, jfr-compat-1.0-SNAPSHOT.jar, allows applications with dependencies on the jdk.jfr package to compile in OpenJDK 8.
+The jar does not provide Flight Recorder support - it is composed of JFR OpenJDK 11 classes with empty implementations.
 ## Build

 ```sh